About Spirit Tribe NYC, Native Noise Festival, Into the Wild Festival, etc.

 Spirit Tribe is a NYC, New York and East Stroudsburg, PA based psychedelic event crew that puts on Native Noise Festival annually during the summer and plans to host Into the Wild Festival in May 2019.
-Native Noise Festival was held at Echo Lake in Afton, New York and is being held in Narrowsburg, NY later this summer while Into the Wild Festival was held in Parksville, New York this year.
+Native Noise Festival is held at Echo Lake in Afton, New York, while Into the Wild Festival was held in Parksville, New York this year.
 Spirit Tribe also hosts a number of smaller scale events around NYC during the course of the year.

 My reasons for saying so are simple:

 - Spirit Tribe assumes consent exists where it has not been granted, willfully engages in copyright infringement, and refuses to engage with me directly in order to rectify the situation.

-After closely reading Spirit Tribe’s publicly published Sales Agreement and Photo Policy for Native Noise Festival, Spirit Tribe’s Vendor Contract, Spirit Tribe’s Musician Contract as provided to me by a trusted source, and The Spirit Tribe Shop/The Pearl Charmer’s Sales Agreement it is clear to me that, in black and white, their policies are self-serving and run counter to any outward claim they make of “Community” and “good vibes.”
-(Apparently they recently decided to take down the domains linked above…-ed)
+- After closely reading Spirit Tribe’s publicly published Sales Agreement and Photo Policy for Native Noise Festival, Spirit Tribe’s Vendor Contract, Spirit Tribe’s Musician Contract as provided to me by a trusted source, and The Spirit Tribe Shop/The Pearl Charmer’s Sales Agreement it is clear to me that, in black and white, their policies are self-serving and run counter to any outward claim they make of “Community” and “good vibes.”
+(Apparently nativenoisefestival.com is no longer a valid domain…-ed)